spree/spree/guides/content/developer/source/navigating.md

 gem 'spree', :github => 'spree/spree'```

 This will effectively use the latest code from the Git repository at the time you run *bundle install*.
-This version of the code will be “frozen” in your *Gemfile.lock* and will ensure that anyone else using your project code is using the exact same version of the Spree code as you are.
+This version of the code will be "frozen" in your *Gemfile.lock* and will ensure that anyone else using your project code is using the exact same version of the Spree code as you are.
 You will need to update the bundle if you want to update to code